 The following are quick wins to boost website lead generation:

-- Track video usage.
-Tools such as Vidyard provide usage information which can be integrated back into you CRM (many integrations available).
+Track video usage.
+Tools such as Vidyard provide usage information which can be integrated back into your CRM (many integrations available).

 The following are quick wins to boost customer conversions or up-sell opportunities:

-- Create quick 'BOFU' offers.
+Create quick 'BOFU' offers.
 Offer your visitors something irresistible for free.
-Create a 'BOFU' (Bottom of the Funnel) offer - essential a landing page with a form for the user to sign up to get the offer.
+Create a 'BOFU' (Bottom of the Funnel) offer - essentially, a landing page with a form for the user to sign up to get the offer.